RaianRashidRimon/EchoSafe-A_Woman_Safety_App/README.md

 </div>

 ### 4. Siren
-Plays a loud siren to create an attraction to the victim(s)
+Plays a loud siren to create an attraction towards the situation.

 ### 5. SOS Button
 Send a text message to the contacts with the current location of the user.